cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-troubleshooting.md

 WebGL is a JavaScript API for rendering high-performance interactive 2D and 3D graphics within any compatible web browser without the use of plug-ins.
 Support for WebGL is present in all modern browsers.
 However, the user's device must also have access to the underlying [hardware](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API#browser_compatibility) that supports these features.

-When running remote browser isolation in a virtualized environment user's devices may not have access to the required system resources.
+When running remote browser isolation in a virtualized environment, the user's device may not have access to the required system resources.

 To enable software rasterization: